EminDeveloper/DesignPatterns/README.md

 should be considered for use with user interfaces.
 MVC patterns divide the responsibilities of a system that offers a user interface into three parts: model, view, and controller.
+The Model is going to contain the underlying data, state, and logic that users want to see and manipulate through an interface.
+It is the “back end”, or the underlying software.
+A key aspect of the MVC pattern is that the model is self-contained.
+It has all of the state, methods, and other data needed to exist on its own.
+The View gives users the way to see the model in the way they expect and allows them to interact with it or at least parts of it.
+It is the “front end” or the presentation layer of the software.
+A model could have several views that present different parts of the model, or present the model in different ways.
+When a value changes in the model, the view needs to be notified, so it can update itself accordingly.
+The observer design pattern allows this to happen.
+In an observer pattern, observers are notified when the state of the subject changes.
+In this case, the view is an observer.
+When the model changes, it notifies all of the views that are subscribed to it.
+The view may also present users with ways to make changes to the data in the underlying model.
+It does not directly send requests to the model, however.
+Instead, information about the user interaction is passed to a Controller.
+The controller is responsible for interpreting requests and interacts with elements in the view, and changing the model.
+The view is therefore only responsible for the visual appearance of the system.
+The model focuses only on managing the information for the system.
+The MVC pattern uses the separation of concerns design principle to divide up the main responsibilities in an interactive system.
+The controller ensures that the views and the model are loosely coupled.
+The model corresponds to entity objects, which are derived from analyzing the problem space for the system.
+The view corresponds to a boundary object, which is at the edge of your system that deals with users.
+The controller corresponds to a control object, which receives events and coordinates actions.
+In order to examine the implementation of this pattern in Java code, let us consider an example.
+Imagine you are creating an interface for a grocery store, where cashiers can enter orders, which are displayed.
+Customers and cashiers should be able to see the list of items entered into the order with a barcode scanner and see the total bill amount.
+Cashiers should also be able to make corrections if necessary.

 =====================================